susam/tucl/README.md

 Combined PDF
 ------------

-The scanned images were [combined][Makefile] into a single PDF document by [me][susam] using Imagemagick's `convert` program in order to make it easier to read the paper.
+The scanned images were [combined](Makefile) into a single PDF document by [me][susam] using Imagemagick's `convert` program in order to make it easier to read the paper.
 The combined PDF document is available at the following places: